Travel on Point(s)

 Increased Delta Amex Welcome Offers

-Some new increased Delta Amex welcome offers launched this week and I figured it would be helpful to rank them in terms of value.
-Remember that the personal cards are only good for people over, and no trying to get back under, Chase 5/24.
-The business cards are good for anyone since they won't add to your Chase 5/24 count.
-If you already have an American Express card then it is likely you won't get a hard pull either (YMMV) which is good for keeping your credit report clean if going for the Citi Premier etc.
+Some new increased Delta Amex welcome offers launched in the last week and I figured it would be helpful to rank them in terms of value.
+Remember that the personal cards are only good for people over (and not trying to get back under) Chase 5/24.
+The business cards are good for anyone since they won't add to your 5/24 count.
+Also it is important to remember the Delta Amex family rule for personal cards.
+Start from the bottom (which is also the most valuable) up.
+The business cards do not have the family rule so you can go in any order at this time.

 RELATED: Application Rules For Each Bank Explained